 Moving further away to find affordable housing increases commuting costs.
 The Housing and Transportation Affordability Index provides a more comprehensive view of housing affordability.

-Orange County cities have allowed market rate housing to flourish without ensuring there is an adequate supply of affordable housing for those with lower incomes.
+Orange County cities have allowed above-market rate housing to flourish without ensuring there is an adequate supply of affordable housing for those with lower incomes.

 Source: Orange County 2020 Affordable Housing Needs Report, by the California Housing Partnership in collaboration with the Kennedy Commission

 Housing Element Recommendations to Orange County Cities

 While cities are not required to build affordable housing, there is so much they can do to plan for, and promote, its development within their city borders.
 Cities should rigorously work to ensure there is an adequate supply of affordable housing for ALL of its residents.

 The recommendations listed below are guided by a “Housing First” philosophy – the belief that prioritizes providing permanent housing to people experiencing homelessness and those who are housing insecure – because safe and affordable housing is critical to health and economic stability.

 We gratefully acknowledge the staff of the Kennedy Commission, United Way’s United to End Homelessness Campaign, Costa Mesa Affordable Housing Coalition, People for Housing – YIMBY OC and YIMBY Law who helped us learn about affordable housing policies.
 This learning is reflected in the recommendations listed below.

 1. Zone extensively for higher density.
 To be economically feasible, affordable housing works best on land zoned for 30 units or more to the acre.
 Zone as many sites as possible for higher density so as to facilitate builders including affordable housing in their developments.
 The community should gain benefit in the form of affordable housing in exchange for this higher density zoning - because such zoning makes the land more valuable to the owner.